 The species Colocasia esculenta is highly variable.
-There at AT LEAST 65 synonyms.
-Colocasia esculenta can produce plants of varying size, leaf shapes and sizes and varying colors.
+Colocasia esculenta and its many cultivars can produce plants that vary in size, leaf shapes, and colors.
 In fact, the entire Araceae family is highly variable.
-There are ten accepted genera in the family that contain over 3,000 species.
+There are 11 accepted genera in the family that contain over 3,000 species.
 For an excellent read about Colocasia esculenta, visit the Exotic Rainforest website.
 This is an AWESOME website for sure and once you go there, you will spend hours reading and then come back for more.

 I started with two Colocasia esculenta bulbs in the spring of 2009.
 I know one came from Fred’s in Greenville, Mississippi but I don’t remember where the other one came from.
 Maybe Suzanne bought it from Ebay.
 Anyway, I planted one by the front porch and one in the backyard next to the old goldfish pool.

 The Colocasia esculenta ‘Black Magic’ next to it was bought as a starter plant.
 When I planted the C. ‘Black Magic’ the Colocasia esculenta had just started to sprout.

 Growing Colocasia esculenta for the first time was a real treat that has led me on an incredible journey.

 The above photo shows the first of several offsets produced by this AWESOME plant.

 2010 was a busy year, so I didn’t take many photos.